Assignment 2 File System

 In this phase, you will implement a read-only FAT32 file system.
 You will be

-working primarily in the 2-fs/fat32
+working primarily in the 2-fs/fat32 directory.

 Disks and File Systems